Imperiled Bombus Conservation Task Force

 Research Needs

-We anticipate supporting several proposals, for a maximum of $10,000 (USD) each.
-Students and post-doctoral researchers are encouraged to apply.
+We anticipate supporting four proposals, for a maximum of $5,000 (USD) each.
 Funds must be used within a 1-year period.
-Targeted projects with a high likelihood of providing tangible results that directly inform actions to improve the recovery, persistence, and conservation of bumble bees are preferred.
-Proposals providing valuable additions to externally funded projects will be considered, but must be distinct.
-Recipients of project funds are encouraged to present results at the 2023 NAPPC meeting and to serve on the Imperiled Bombus Conservation Task Force in the future.
+Targeted research projects with a high likelihood of providing tangible results that directly inform actions to improve the recovery, persistence, and conservation of bumble bees are preferred.
+Proposals providing valuable additions to externally funded projects will be considered, but must demonstrate clearly how they are supplementing the shortcomings of the external funding.
+Recipients of project funds are encouraged to present results/partial results at the 2025 NAPPC meeting and to serve on the Imperiled Bombus Conservation Task Force in the future.

-- Assessment of imperiled bumble bee population-level factors, including population health, dispersal ecology of reproductive males and gynes, mating biology, population genetics, and pesticide registration to guide recommendations for long-term recovery practices.
+Assessment of imperiled bumble bee population-level factors, including population health, geographical distribution, dispersal ecology of reproductive males and gynes, mating biology, population genetics, and pesticide registration to guide recommendations for long-term recovery practices.

 Proposal Requirements